core-wg/senml-spec/draft-ietf-core-senml.md

 | Data Value                | vd         |          8 |
 {: #tbl-cbor-labels cols="r l r" title="CBOR representation: integers for map keys"}

- The following example shows an hexdump of the  CBOR example for the same sensor measurement as in {{co-ex}}.
+ The following example shows a dump of the  CBOR example for the same sensor measurement as in {{co-ex}}.

 ~~~~
-{::include ex3.gen.cbor.hex}
+{::include ex3.gen.cbor.txt}
 ~~~~